hotppot/gray-scott-sim-G9/README.md

 This will configure the project to use GCC for C and C++ compilation and then build the project.

-## CI
-CI, is a methodology that involves regularly integrating code changes to ensure a fast and reliable build and test process.
-It consists of three components：
-1. Trigger
-   When there is a push or pull request in 'main' branch, CI will automatically checking out the code.
-2. Build
-   We use CMake to construct and build the program in subdictionary 'build'.
-We've chosen the 'Release' build type to optimize our code for production environments.
-This ensures it performs efficiently when deployed.
-3. CTEST

 ## Details about 3 tests

 The three test cases in this project were written using the GoogleTest framework to verify the stability of the Gray-Scott model algorithm implementation.